RollingBarrel/Helheim-Engine/README.md

   - Click Button "Add Component" in the inspector panel when a gameObject is selected to add a new component.
   - Every gameObject has a transform tha can be modified using the transform section in the inspector panel.
   - The name of a gameObject can be modified in the inspector panel.

+  - **Mesh Renderer Component**
+    - All information about materials and meshes can be read and modified here.
 - Lighting Panel
   - In this panel you are able to modify: ambient color, brightness and KD (Diffuse Attenuation Coefficient).
 - Main Menu bar